3 Weeks in Namibia by 4WD

 Tour to see desert elephants

-Book the desert elephant tour directly at the camp.
+Book the desert elephant tour directly at Twyfelfontein camp.

 Etosha National Park